mareksamec/dwm-maru/README.md

 Other added custom settings
 ---------------------------
 Added support for laptop HW buttons (see the top of the config.h file).
+I have the MODKEY mapped to Super (Win key).

 ## Custom keyboard shortcuts
 |     Shortcuts     |                                       Command/app                                       |